abdullahforecasts/Gravity-Duck/README.md

 ### 🎰 Gambling Store:

-* Gamble with coins to win:
+* Gamble with eggs to win:

   * A new egg
   * 30 coins